 Women make three different estrogens.
 A four-sample urine hormone test is the best method for testing these estrogens (and progesterone).
 The four samples throughout the day provide a more accurate assessment than a single blood draw since hormones fluctuate throughout the day.
-Women should always administer estrogen replacement through the skin through a cream or a patch.
+Women should always administer estrogen replacement transdermally with a cream or a patch.
 Compounded bio-identical estrogen cream uses two of the beneficial estrogens, whereas a manufactured patch only provides estradiol.
 Women should always use progesterone when taking estrogen (even if they have had a hysterectomy) because of the benefits progesterone provides.

 Thyroid Influences Energy and Immune Function